 Where can they go?

 If you place a sign on private property you must have the property owners permission.
-The sign must be two feet back of the sidewalk or, in areas with no sidewalk, three feet from the edge of the street.
+The sign must be two feet back of the sidewalk or, in areas with no sidewalk, three feet from the edge of the street as long as it is out of the right of way.
 Signs on corner lots cannot be in the clear vision area (see illustration below) so motorists views won’t be blocked.
 Signs can be freestanding or wall mounted.

 How many signs can I have?

 A private property owner is limited to five temporary signs, including political signs, in his/her yard at any time.
 The city does not regulate the content of the signs so if a property owner wants five signs all for one candidate or two political signs and three signs for a garage sale the city is not concerned.
 We are just limiting the number and size.

 The maximum total square footage of signage is 24 square feet.
 That’s the total square footage of all the signs.
 That means you can have five signs measuring under five square feet each or any permutation that adds up to 24 square feet.
 The maximum height of any sign is seven feet.
 Temporary signs cannot be illuminated.